8chanAnon/Kraker-Local-Proxy-Server/README.md

 # Kraker Local Proxy Server

 This is a proxy server designed for use with desktop web browsers.
 It was originally intended as a support tool for Alleycat Player.
-It has expanded to include many advanced features for general-purpose browsing and for website hacking.
+It has expanded to include many advanced features for general-purpose browsing and for web sraping.
 It is implemented in Node.js (tested on versions 10 to 20).
 There are no dependencies and the entire code base is contained in a single Javascript file (about 104K in size).

 ## Use the proxy in your browser for access to these features: